How the Biblical Lunar-Solar Calendar Works

 “Considering a year to be 1⁄19 of this 6,940-day cycle gives a year length of 365 + 1⁄4 + 1⁄76 days (the unrounded cycle is much more accurate), which is slightly more than 12 synodic months.
 To keep a 12-month lunar year in place with the solar year, an intercalary 13th month would have to be added on seven occasions during the nineteen-year period (235 = 19 × 12 + 7).
 When Meton introduced the cycle around 432 BC, it was already known by Babylonian astronomers.”
 Wikipedia

 Let me just add this for those contemplating and for those who are observing the new moon by the first visible crescent (fvc).
 The first visible crescent is observed by the Moslems and seen in the flag of many Moslem nations.
+The first visible crescent is also assocaited with Semiramis the ancient goddess of Babylon is also known by other names in various countries.
+Also when using the frist visible crescent there are two days involved depending upon which part of earth you live in.
+There is not one day only for the observation of the visible crescent throughout the earth.

 “Islamic Month Defined – Many Muslim communities make a calendar predicting the dates of Islamic months (like Ramadan and Dhul Hijja) based upon scientific predictions of when the moon/crescent should be visible.
 The actual start and the end of the month of Ramadan is (just like every other month on the Islamic calendar) based upon the sighting of the moon.
 Do not confuse the Isalmic new moon, which is when the new moon is first visible, to the ‘astronomical new moon’.
-The astronomical new moon, as listed on newspapers and astronomical sites (such as the US Naval Observatory site), is when conjunction occurs, and the moon is dark; the age of the moon starts from this point.
+The astronomical new moon, as listed in newspapers and astronomical sites (such as the US Naval Observatory site), is when conjunction occurs, and the moon is dark; the age of the moon starts from this point.
 The Islamic new moon is when that first little sliver of the moon (the crescent or the ‘hilal’) is first visible.
 That night starts a new Islamic month, and the following day would be considered the first day of the new Islamic month.”
 Al Islam (The official Website of the Almadiyya Muslim Community)

 And where did the Moslems get the first visible crescent?
 From paganism.
 The following images represent Semiramis who was a part of the original pagan Trinity and the source of where the papacy’s false teaching of the Trinity originated.
 Please notice the crescent moon under her feet.
 There are other images with the moon on her head with the sun within it.
 We are called to come out of Babylon (paganism).
 Where the word in parentheses is (Vatican), we believe it should be (Babylon).
 See our study on Babylon by clicking on the shaded area.